snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 * Ceylon	(org.ceylon-lang=ceylon.language)
 * Golo		(org.golo-lang=golo)

-to use another jvm script language than the internal javascript you have to add the attribute 'language' to your action or rule in the root tag:
+to use a jvm script language (other than the internal javascript) you have to add the attribute 'language' to your action or rule in the root tag:

 Example:
 	<ruleScript name="calcTime" language="python">

 	<actionScript name="calcTime" language="groovy">

-### Examples
+nano.h5 will try to download and add the script libraries to the classpath.

-Example for a query:
+### Example for a query

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 <query name="personen" nativeQuery="false">